GSA/px-benefit-finder/bears-app/README.md

           |-index.jsx
           |-index.stories.jsx
           |-_index.scss
+      |-style-docs
     |-index.jsx
     |-README.md
 ```

 <br>

-test

 ### Basics:

 - "Modules", like `App` should follow the structure of routes.
-- Files from one module can only import from ancestor folders within the same module or from `src/shared`.
+- Files from one module can only import from ancestor folders within the same module or from `src/components/shared`.

 <br>